fajaede/fajaedeseo/readme.md

 *   **Performance-Oriented:** Built with speed in mind, Fajaede SEO ensures your website remains fast and responsive.
 *   **User-Friendly Interface:** An intuitive and easy-to-navigate interface makes SEO accessible to everyone, regardless of technical expertise.
-*   Modern SEO sidebar for the block editor (posts/pages) ✍️ Live Meta Title, Meta Description, and Focus Keyword fields Easily customize titles and descriptions for posts, pages, and custom post types to improve click-through rates
+*   Modern SEO sidebar for the block editor (posts/pages)
+*  ive Meta Title, Meta Description, and Focus Keyword fields Easily customize titles and descriptions for posts, pages, and custom post types to improve click-through rates
-🤖 AI-powered meta title & description suggestions
+*  AI-powered meta title & description suggestions
-🟩 Real-time SEO score with color-coded feedback
+*  Real-time SEO score with color-coded feedback
-🧠 Writing analysis: keyword density, sentence length, passive voice 🏷️ Automated Open Graph and Twitter Card meta tags (with image fallback) 📊 Content analysis (headings, internal links, images with alt) 💡 Keyword suggestions from your own content
+* Writing analysis: keyword density, sentence length, passive voice
+* Automated Open Graph and Twitter Card meta tags (with image fallback)
+*  Content analysis (headings, internal links, images with alt)
+* Keyword suggestions from your own content
-🖼️ Visual social image preview social media platforms like Facebook and Twitter with fallback image 🗂️ Schema.org Article structured data (JSON-LD)
+* Visual social image preview social media platforms like Facebook and Twitter with fallback image
+* Schema.org Article structured data (JSON-LD)
-💯 100% JavaScript/React for the editor (no visible admin menus) ⚡ Fast, minimal, and privacy-respecting by design
+* 💯 100% JavaScript/React for the editor (no visible admin menus)
+* Fast, minimal, and privacy-respecting by design

 ## Installation